kedarmoh/FinTechCaseStudy/README.md

 ## Business Impact:

-The RippleNet has made a huge impact in the global payment's domain with its RippleNet framework.
+Ripple has made a huge impact in the global payment's domain with its RippleNet framework.
 They have been successful in onboarding major banks on their platform and using XRP as an intermediary currency for enable cross border payments.

 Their flagship product is RippleNet, a blockchain technology-based platform to enable global payments which provides payout capabilities in 120+ currencies across 55+ countries around the world.
 The growing network of Ripple includes 12 out of 50 banks globally.
 Some of their top customers are American Express, MoneyGram, Santander, State Bank of India and Siam Commercial Bank.